Procedures and final examination

 • having no more than four years’ debt ("Theology" courses are not included in the count).

-Any changes to the title of the final dissertation, approved by the professor, must be made at the time the application is completed and printed.
+Any changes to the title of the final dissertation, approved by the professor, must be made at the time the application is completed.
 The title contained must therefore be definitive, as no further changes can be accepted.

 Procedure in force until the end of the public health emergency related to the spread of COVID-19 coronavirus